 An appreciation of airports, showcasing nearly 40 years of Gruyaert’s rich color photography… The crisp lines and forms of modern airport architecture provide a framework for compelling compositions… Gruyaert…was a pioneer in exploring the creative possibilities of color photography.
 His prowess is on full display in Last Call.

 — PhotoBook Journal

-Harry Gruyaert is a photographer known for his images of India, Morocco, and Egypt, as well as the west of Ireland, and for his use of color.
-He is a member of Magnum Photos, and his work has been exhibited widely and won the Kodak Prize.
+Harry Gruyaert is renowned for his photographs of India, Morocco, and Egypt as well as of the west of Ireland, and for his use of color.
+He is a member of Magnum Photos, and his work has been exhibited widely.